Leeds and Liverpool Canal: Background

 In the mid-18th century the growing towns of Yorkshire, including Leeds, Wakefield and Bradford, were trading increasingly.
 While the Aire and Calder Navigation improved links to the east for Leeds, links to the west were limited.
 Bradford merchants wanted to increase the supply of limestone to make lime for mortar and agriculture using coal from Bradford's collieries and to transport textiles to the Port of Liverpool.
 On the west coast, traders in the busy port of Liverpool wanted a cheap supply of coal for their shipping and manufacturing businesses and to tap the output from the industrial regions of Lancashire.
 Inspired by the effectiveness of the wholly artificial navigation, the Bridgewater Canal opened in 1759–60.
 A canal across the Pennines linking Liverpool and Hull (by means of the Aire and Calder Navigation) would have obvious trade benefits.

 A public meeting took place at the Sun Inn in Bradford on 2 July 1766 to promote the building of such a canal.
 John Longbotham was engaged to survey a route.
 Two groups were set up to promote the scheme, one in Liverpool and one in Bradford.
 The Liverpool committee was unhappy with the route originally proposed, following the Ribble valley through Preston, considering that it ran too far to the north, missing key towns and the Wigan coalfield.
 A counter-proposal was produced by John Eyes and Richard Melling, improved by P.P.
 Burdett, which was rejected by the Bradford committee as too expensive, mainly because of the valley crossing at Burnley.
 James Brindley was called in to arbitrate, and ruled in favour of Longbotham's more northerly route, though with a branch towards Wigan, a decision which caused some of the Lancashire backers to withdraw their support, and which was subsequently amended over the course of development.
 In 1768 Brindley gave a detailed estimate of a distance just less than 109 miles built at a cost of £259,777 (equivalent to about £32.67 million as of 2014).

-An Act was passed in May 1770 authorising construction, and Brindley was appointed chief engineer and John Longbotham clerk of works; following Brindley's death in 1772, Longbotham carried out both roles.
+The Leeds and Liverpool Canal Act 1770 (10 Geo.
+3. c.
+114) was passed in May 1770 authorising construction, and Brindley was appointed chief engineer and John Longbotham clerk of works; following Brindley's death in 1772, Longbotham carried out both roles.